spacetimeengineer/mupy/README.md

 # About

-μ reffers to a new system development technology and mupy reffers to this technology implemented in the form of an open source (3-Clause BSD) python pip installable package. μ essentially proposes a new way of manufacturing anything with an emphasis on decentralization, modularity, configuration, parametrization, encodability and scaling.
+mupy is shorthand for python manufacturing utility and reffers to a new system development technology implemented in the form of a python pip installable package. μ essentially proposes a new way of manufacturing anything with an emphasis on decentralization, modularity, configuration, parametrization, encodability and scaling.
 In it's current form it identifies as a horizontal abstraction layer which leverages and auguments the openscad programming language.

 # Getting Started